vijayramsriram/RAS-SES-598-Space-Robotics-and-AI/assignments/turtlesim_survey_demo/README.md

 ## Submission Requirements

-1. Modified controller code with your tuned parameters
-2. README file containing:
+1. GitHub Repository:
+   - Your fork should be public and contain all code changes
+   - Commit messages should be descriptive
+   - Include a clear version history of your tuning process

+2. Documentation in Repository:
+   - Update the README.md in your fork with:
      - Final parameter values with justification
      - Performance metrics and analysis
      - Plots showing:
        - Cross-track error over time
        - Trajectory plot
        - Velocity profiles
      - Discussion of tuning methodology
      - Challenges and solutions

+3. Submit your work:
+   - Submit the URL of your GitHub repository
+   - Ensure your repository is public
+   - Final commit should be before the deadline

 ## Tips for Success
 - Start with low gains and increase gradually